 A Guide to Starting Hillclimbing and Sprinting by Wil Ker & Ben Hamer

 The HSA have published a handy guide (updated for 2017) to getting started in Hillcliming and Sprinting by competitors Wil Ker and Ben Hamer who have had extensive competition experience with a turbocharged and modified Minis and more recently an OMS single seater.
-Ben also sits on the Motorsport UK's Sprint and HillClimb sub committee and together, they have an excellent working knowledge of the sport.
+Ben has sat on the Motorsport UK's Sprint and HillClimb sub committee and together, they have an excellent working knowledge of the sport.
 You can download a pdf version of their guide here.